Color is life. For a world without colors appears to us as dead.

 Raw imagery from digital motion picture cameras always requires some form of exposure correction and color balancing.
 Simply because it’s not always possible, or practical to have full control of lighting conditions on set or on location.
 And of course accidents happen, exposure might be insufficient, or skin tones might have to be changed because of wrong white balancing.

 Footage from very different cameras, or shots coming from VFX with additional elements, shot in multiple locations over the course of days, or even months, have to be balanced and integrated to make up a scene.
 In the end everything should feel like it’s happening at the same moment, on the same spot, with the same lighting.
 But most importantly, the colorist, working with the cinematographer and the director, will be able to control the viewer’s perception of such a scene.
-This makes him an important creative element in setting the mood/style of a film.
+This makes his or her role an important creative element in setting the mood and style of a film.

-No other other tool offers better creative control of film and TV grading than Filmlight’s Academy Award winning Baselight.
-In fact Filmmore has been involved with Baselight from the very beginning of version 0.9 almost thirteen years ago.
-At the moment Filmmore is one of Filmlights bigger clients with seven Baselight grading and set-up stations.
+No other tool offers better creative control of film and TV grading than Filmlight’s Baselight.
+In fact Filmmore has been involved with Baselight from the very beginning of version 0.9 in the early days of DI.
+We are currently running three Baselight systems for grading, as well as two systems for conform and various supporting Mac-setups.

-The color pipeline used to be a great risk, ending up with a different color workflow for every production.
-With ACES it provides a unifying standard.
-Now everyone is able to see what you get in all stages of the postproduction process.
+All in all, the color pipeline used to be excruciatingly difficult and risky at times up till recently.
+With ACES and Truelight color management everyone is able to see what you get in all stages of the postproduction process.
 Be it in the same room or across the globe.